ryuparish/memosearch/dd.md

     - The documentation for Sphinx doesn't work for decorated functions that can't be resolved (such as mock libraries used by decorators).
 We need to figure out a way to get the libraries non-mocked, or somehow find a way to get past the decorator problem.

+  05/05/24: Dealing with streamlining adding content

+    - The ideal way to get all the content we want to submit is by having
+        - A system to get all notes on my IPhone
+        - A system to get all the screenshots from my iphone and from my mac
+        - A system to get all the links in my firefox folder
+        - Ideally, all in one place.